 Everything You Need to Know about Toyota ECU

-Common symptoms of a bad Engine Control Unit (ECU) on a Toyota.
+These are common symptoms of a bad engine control unit (ECU) on a Toyota.
 How to reset a Toyota ECU.
 Step-by-step procedure on how to replace the Engine Control Unit (ECU) on a Toyota.

 Symptoms

-The most common symptoms of a failing Toyota ECU include:
+The most typical symptoms of a failing Toyota Engine Control Unit include:

 How to Reset a Toyota ECU